decidim/decidim/.github/ISSUE_TEMPLATE/Bug_report.md

  - Decidim installation: [e.g. MetaDecidim]

 **Additional context**
 Add any other context about the problem here.
+For instance, add Metadecidim link.